OAI/OpenAPI-Specification/proposals/2024-06-01-Self-Identification-and-Bundling.md

 \#\#\# Bundling Documents as YAML or JSON Streams

 Multiple OpenAPI Description documents MAY be bundled in a YAML stream ([RFC 9512 §3.2](https://www.rfc-editor.org/rfc/rfc9512.html#name-yaml-streams)) or a JSON streaming format such as JSON Text Sequences [RFC 7464](https://www.rfc-editor.org/rfc/rfc7464), [JSON Lines](https://jsonlines.org/), or [NDJSON](https://github.com/ndjson/ndjson-spec).
 Documents bundled in this way MUST set their own URI using the `self` field in the [OpenAPI Object](#oasObject).
 If a document in the stream has `self` set to a relative URI-reference, it MUST be resolved relative to the location of the entire stream.
-However, it is strongly RECOMMENDED to set `self` to an absolute-URI for use within multi-document streams.
+However, it is strongly RECOMMENDED to set `self` to an absolute URI for use within multi-document streams.

 The first document in the stream MUST be treated as the entry document.